rpomper/rpomper.github.io/_projects/infer.md

     </div>
 </div>
 <div class="caption">
-    Example of a paragraph from a fourth grade reader with one noun, one adjective, and one verb replaced with blanks.
+    Example of a paragraph from a fourth grade reader with one noun, one adjective, and one verb replaced with blanks.<br><a href="https://rpomper.github.io/assets/pdf/Infer_Stories.pdf">Click here</a> for the full set of stories included in the experiment.
 </div>

-<h2> What we learned </h2>

 <p>Children's guesses were scored as correct if they matched any of the words included in a set of 20 adults' responses.
 "Incorrect" guesses, those that were not include, in the adults' responses fell into several different categories:
 <ul>